Debt Payoff Calculator

 Pay $714.15 at month 147 to payoff.

-In contrast, this method of debt repayment starts with the smallest debt first, regardless of interest rate.
-As the smaller debts are paid off, payments are directed toward larger debt amounts.
-The debt snowball method can help those who value debt elimination as a sense of progress over lower total interest payments given constant payments.
-Although this method often results in a larger total interest paid than the debt avalanche method, eliminating any debt (even if small) can provide a significant emotional stimulus that may allow a person in debt to remain motivated or even make some sacrifices to contribute more towards paying off their debt.
-The calculator does not use this method.
+This method often results in borrowers paying more interest than with the debt avalanche method.
+However, the resulting boost in confidence (even if small) can provide a significant emotional stimulus that may allow a person in debt to remain motivated or even make some sacrifices to contribute more towards paying off remaining debts.
+The Debt Payoff Calculator does not use this method.

 Alternative Methods of Managing Mounting Debt

-Debt management can offer relief from constant calls, emails, and mail from creditors.
-Debt management is most useful for people who are disciplined enough to slowly reduce debt over the long term, and repayment plans.
-Although debt management may initially negatively affect credit scores, there is much less of an effect than debt settlement or bankruptcy.
+Debt management can offer relief from constant calls, emails, and letters from creditors.
+It provides the most benefit to people disciplined enough to stay on repayment plans and slowly reduce debt over the long term.
+Although debt management may negatively affect credit scores at first, it prevents the more severe effects that would probably come with a debt settlement or bankruptcy.